-The changes in this document reflect both the Digital Square team's six years of implementation experience and data collected during an exploratory qualitative research process (March to May 2022) which solicited information from key Digital Square stakeholders on the initiative's assets, roles, and growth opportunities.
-After interviewing 73 individuals, the following recommendations emerged:
+In 2022, the Digital Square team reflected our implementation experience and embarked on an exploratory qualitative research process (March to May 2022) that solicited information from key Digital Square stakeholders on the initiative's assets, roles, and growth opportunities.
+After six years of operation, our goal was to understand how the ecosystem of digital health had changed and how Digital Square could continue to support the community.
+After interviewing 73 individuals, the following recommendations emerged about existing needs in the global digital health ecosystem:

-- Local ownership is critical; new partnerships and capacity strengthening is necessary to support local ownership and long-term sustainability. - Building an ecosystem of choice will support the localization of digital health solutions. - Extending Digital Square's technical expertise to advise on software, content, and services will further promote a global commitment to open standards and open architecture as country decision makers utilize technical advice to make informed choices.
+- Local ownership is critical to ensure appropriate and equitable digital transformation; new partnerships and capacity strengthening is necessary to support local ownership and longterm sustainability. - Building an ecosystem of choice will support the localization of digital health. - Extending Digital Square's technical expertise to advise on software, content, and services will further promote a global commitment to open standards and open architecture as country decision-makers utilize global technical guidance to inform their choices.